 Tax Changes for 2020 Unemployment Benefits

-- The IRS has begun issuing these refunds as of May 10, 2021.
+- The IRS began issuing these refunds as of May 10, 2021.
 There is no tracking nor lookup tool, but taxpayers may be able to see a scheduled transaction in their IRS account - see how to create an IRS account.
 Here, navigate to the View Tax Records on the homepage and click the Get Transcript button.
 In the dropdown menu, select Federal Tax, click Go, and you will land on a page displaying your IRS history - transactions, income tax returns, etc. Here, select 2020 Account Transcript and view the PDF that opens which displays all transactions from 2020 - 2021.
-You may see an entry titled Refund issued under the Transactions section - if this date is some time in late May or early June and it not your 2020 tax refund, this may be your UCE refund.
+You may see an entry titled Refund issued under the Transactions section - if this date is some time in late May or early June and it is not your 2020 tax refund, this may be your UCE refund.

-- The only reason to file a tax amendment with this change, as confirmed by the IRS, is that if doing so qualifies you for a tax credit, such as the Earned Income Tax Credit.
+- Important: The only reason to file a federal tax amendment with this change, as confirmed by the IRS, is that if doing so qualifies you for a new tax credit, such as the Earned Income Tax Credit.
 For example, if you filed a return and did not receive the credit before the exclusion was applied, but now you are eligible based on the exclusion, you would be able to file an amendment and claim this credit.
 If you already claimed the credit, but are now eligible for a larger amount, the IRS will issue this as well.
 Note: the IRS stated on June 4, 2021, that they can adjust this for single taxpayers with no dependents who are newly eligible for the EITC.

 Unemployment benefits are considered taxable income and thus must be reported on a tax return.
 A recipient of unemployment compensation will receive a Form 1099-G reporting the amount they received as well as the amount withheld.
 Many taxpayers filed a tax return reporting unemployment benefits for the first time in 2020.

 For example, if you received $9,000 of unemployment compensation during 2020, your entire amount is nontaxable under the bill.
 If you received $20,000 of unemployment income, then $10,200 of that income is tax free and the remaining $9,800 will be taxed.
-Report your unemployment income on eFile.com once we have updated information and the eFile application will determine the nontaxable portion of your unemployment compensation for you.

 Did you receive an IRS Notice CP12 as a result of Recovery Rebate Credit amounts or stimulus payments?
 Follow the instructions on the CP12 as outlined on this page.